xiangsgao/Chain_Encryption/README.md

 Android version is finished!
 Download and install the Text-Crypt.apk in the Android version folder.
 Be sure to enable unknown sources first.

 # QT version instruction
-This will be done after android port is done.
-I will create a .exe executable for windows and an executable .sh for linux.
+Working on it now, I will create a .exe executable for windows and an executable .sh for linux.
 I may even create an installer for both platform cuz why the hell not?
 No executable for Mac platform beacuse I have no mac and I don't know how to use a mac.
 Use java version if you wanna run the software on Mac OS.